rollkit/docs/blog/sovereign-rollups-on-bitcoin.md

       content: "Sovereign rollups on Bitcoin with Rollkit"
   - - meta
     - name: description
-      content: Last week, we introduced Rollkit, a modular framework for rollups.
-Today, we are proud to announce that Rollkit is the first rollup framework to support sovereign rollups on Bitcoin.
+      content: Today, we are proud to announce that Rollkit is the first rollup framework to support sovereign rollups on Bitcoin.
 This allows Rollkit rollups to use Bitcoin for data availability.
 The implementation is in alpha, but we invite curious developers to experiment with it.
   - - meta
     - name: keywords
       content: Rollkit, Celestia